dazy/react-multilingual/README.md

 # React Multi-Lingual

-This package can handle strings and css files and workes on top of redux.
+This package can handle strings and css files and works on top of redux.
 I used react-redux connect function codebase

 ### Installation